 That has everything to do with aerobic fitness.
 Those hard workouts train your aerobic system to supply enough oxygen (and they train your muscles to need less, which is a bonus).

 Give me some examples please!!

 Of course… so there are lots of runners who are simply ‘not fast’.
 They are not able to run 100m at a quick pace.
 They may do lots of interval workouts and push themselves physically, but if they lack that basic ‘skill’ of running quickly, that will always be their limiter.
 It’s like having a car with a huge engine but the tyres are flat.
 Rather than trying to improve the engine, pump up the tyres instead.
 It’ll probably roll a lot better and for a lot less effort.
-Let’s call these people Type A.
+Without being rude, these people are affectionately called plodders, they can plod along at one speed, but let’s call these people Type A.

 By contrast, team sports players who take up running are often very quick over short distances, because that’s their background.
 Sustaining it for 10k however is another matter.
 If anyone is going to go off way too quickly in a race, it’s these guys, because the first few hundred metres feels so easy.
 However… the next 5.8 miles?
 Meh… not so easy.
 Let’s call these people ‘Type B’.

 So, have a think about how you compare to your mates and fellow runners.
 Are you extreme Type A?
 Are you extreme Type B?
 Or are you somewhere in the middle?
 It is of course a sliding scale from one extreme to the other and you may be balanced in the middle.
 The first step to improving in any sport, is knowing what’s holding you back.
 It’s often very simple when pointed out.